Meet the Founding Father

 A nationally known radio and television personality, Fr.
 Christopher co-hosted the groundbreaking, internationally televised Epiphany Celebration of Tarpon Springs, Florida in January 2006, presided over by Ecumenical Patriarch Bartholomew (coordinated by a team from The Greek Orthodox Archdiocese of America) and seen on the Hallmark Channel.
 He was also featured in a 2012 television broadcast on TLC entitled “4 Weddings.”
 In May 2014, he joined a team of professionals from the Greek Orthodox Archdiocese of America and offered the live English commentary from Rome via Radio Vaticanna and EWTN for the worldwide televised broadcast of the historic meeting of Pope Francis and Ecumenical Patriarch BARTHOLOMEW in Jerusalem.
 On November 2014, he returned to Rome to provide the English commentary on a second Radio Vaticanna/EWTN worldwide televised broadcast, this time in the occasion of Pope Francis’ visit to the Ecumenical Patriarchate in Istanbul in celebration of the Feast Day of St Andrew.

 Fr.
 Christopher holds a Bachelor of Arts Degree from Hellenic College of Brookline, Massachusetts, a Master of Divinity Studies Degree from Brookline’s Holy Cross School of Theology, and a Doctor of Ministry Degree from the Pittsburgh Theological Seminary.
 His dedication to the family unit drove Fr.
 Christopher to be certified as a Family Mediator by the Chief Justice of the Supreme Court of the State of Florida.
 Fr.
 Christopher has also studied extensively at the Center on Philanthropy at Indiana University.
 He has served the Greek Orthodox Archdiocese as Representative to the United Nations and United States Missions; Assistant Priest St. Demetrios Cathedral, Astoria, NY; Dean of the Assumption Cathedral in Denver, CO; Pastor of the Archangel Michael Church, Roslyn, NY; Director and Dean of Admissions of the Hellenic College and Holy Cross School of Theology; member of the Archdiocesan Council; President of the Archdiocesan Presbyter’s Council for two consecutive terms; and council member of the Metropolis of Denver and the Metropolis of Atlanta.
 He served as Vicar of the South Florida Conference from 1998-2011.
 In the summer of 2008, he was elevated by His Eminence Metropolitan Alexios to the rank of Protopresbyter of the Ecumenical Patriarchate with the blessings of the Holy and Sacred Synod, the highest honor bestowed on a married clergyman.
 Fr.
-Chris is on our Executive Team of OCN as the Founding Father.
+Chris is the Founding Father of Orthodox Christian Network.